-We, as designers, have identified key factors to shape engineering environments that foster success for the next generation of engineers.
+Based on our experience working with progressive engineering schools across the country, we have identified key factors to shape environments that foster success for the next generation of engineers.

 Colleges and universities should perform a deep-dive analysis of engineering-related fields and align their curricula to meet their engineering program’s strategic goals.
 There are massive opportunities at every level of higher education—from community colleges to large institutions.

 At the community college level, there are hyper-local opportunities to meet immediate needs in the workforce with high-quality skills training and problem-solving.
 The design of these spaces should focus on student-centered learning with highly specific technologies and simulation spaces that can best prepare students with hands-on skills training.
-Local industry engagement and partnership is an excellent way to mold the future workforce.
+Local industry engagement and partnership are excellent ways to mold the future workforce.